Aprameya-C-V/Antaraa/README.md

 ## How It Works

-Antaraa uses advanced AI models through OpenRouter's API to power therapeutic conversations.
+Antaraa uses AI models through OpenRouter's API to power therapeutic conversations, any openai compatiable api can be used.
 The application:

 - Creates a safe space for emotional expression
 - Provides thoughtful responses using therapeutic principles